MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments-app.md

  To learn more, see [Add and manage staff to make scheduling a breeze](https://support.microsoft.com/topic/9953defc-509d-4427-a2b9-8a2837495db7).

-### Add services using appointment types
+### Step 3: Add services using appointment types

 <!--Now you must specify which appointment type you want the calendar to use an understand the two different types of appointments.-->

 Next, add services to the calendar using the appropriate appointment type.
 Before you do that, it's important to understand the two different appointment types:

-- **Scheduled** appointment type: Used by schedulers to book scheduled appointments for staff and attendees.
+- **Scheduled appointment type**: Used by schedulers to book scheduled appointments for staff and attendees.
 These appointments are scheduled for a specific date, time, and duration.
-- **On-demand** appointment type: Used by your customers, clients, staff, and others for on-demand appointments.
-These appointments are for services that are provided upon request, similar a walk-in waiting room.
+- **On-demand appointment type**: Used by your customers, clients, staff, and others for on-demand appointments.
+These appointments are for services that are provided upon request, like a walk-in waiting room.

 Choose the appointment type that best represents the services offered by your organization and type of appointment experience you want for your users.